StackVista/stackstate-docs/setup/cli/cli-comparison.md

 ## Notable Differences between the CLIs

- * Unlike `stac`, the new CLI will not have commands for sending data to StackState.
+ * Unlike `stac`, the new `sts` CLI will not have commands for sending data to StackState.
 For these purposes, you can use either the StackState Agent or the StackState Receiver API.
  * Some commands have been renamed to fall more in line with how we think of StackState today.
 For example, the old command `stac graph` is now called `sts settings`.
- * The new CLI only works with StackState v5.0 or later.
+ * The new `sts` CLI only works with StackState v5.0 or later.

 {% tabs %}
 {% tab title="sts CLI" %}